SJasoria/Reduce-Algebraic-Expressions/README.md

 # Reduce-Algebraic-Expressions
+Along with <a href="mailto:apurva96mittal@gmail.com">Apurva Mittal</a>, this query was written as a part of a course assignment.

-Given any algebraic expression this Prolog code simplifies it into it’s most simplified form.
+Given any algebraic expression, this Prolog code simplifies it into it’s most simplified form.

 The query to simplify expressions can be invoked as: